sevarac/deepnetts-communityedition/README.md

 # deepnetts-communityedition
 Deep Netts Engine Community Edition

-Maven dependencies and Snapshot repository
+To be able to use it add the following Maven dependencies and Snapshot repository to your pom.xml file

     <dependencies>
         <dependency>